-Moninea Bog was sampled twice, in 2007 while a poultry farm next to the bog was operational, and in 2017, seven years after the farm had ceased operation
+Moninea Bog was sampled twice, in 2007 while a poultry farm next to the bog was operational, and in 2017, seven years after the farm had ceased operation species, habitats and designated sites.
+And finally, impacts from atmospheric nitrogen on vegetation are a complex combination of concentration-based effects (through elevated NH3) and deposition-based impacts, in particular wet deposition at high-precipitation sites that may be relatively remote from local emission sources.

-Source: Own illustration, CEH Edinburgh.
+Source: CEH Edinburgh (2022).

 In conclusion, it is important to understand the temporal variability of atmospheric NH_3 and the potential impact of short-term peak concentrations, in addition to the annual average values used for comparison against critical levels.
-It is further important to consider the large concentration gradients away from local hotspots when assessing the impact of emission sources on sensitive species, habitats and designated sites.
-And finally, impacts from atmospheric nitrogen on vegetation are a complex combination of concentration-based effects (through elevated NH_3) and depositionbased impacts, in particular wet deposition at high-precipitation sites that may be relatively remote from local emission sources.
+It is further important to consider the large concentration gradients away from local hotspots when assessing the impact of emission sources on sensitive